 Eastern New Mexico University (1993)

-Now in her 12th season at the helm of the San Jacinto College volleyball program, Head Coach Sharon Nelson has established herself not only among the best coaches in San Jacinto College volleyball history, but among the best in the National Junior College Athletic Association (NJCAA) as well.
-Her 332-105 overall record is seventh among active NJCAA Division I coaches.
-She was named the 2010 and 2012 American Volleyball Coaches Association (AVCA) Southwest Region Two-Year Coach of the Year and has earned eight consecutive Region XIV coach of the year honors.
-In 2011, Nelson added Central Campus Athletic Director to her duties, after longtime AD Scott Gernander retired.
+Now in her 13th season at the helm of the San Jacinto College volleyball program, Head Coach Sharon Nelson has established herself not only as one of the best coaches in San Jacinto College volleyball history, but among the best in the National Junior College Athletic Association (NJCAA).
+Her 357-115 overall record is seventh among active NJCAA Division I coaches.
+She was named the 2010 and 2012 American Volleyball Coaches Association (AVCA) Southwest Region Two-Year Coach of the Year and has earned eight Region XIV coach of the year honors.

-Since she arrived at San Jacinto College in 2002, Nelson’s teams have won nearly 76 percent of their matches, claimed eight consecutive conference titles, and finished in the top 11 at the national tournament in each of the last eight seasons… No small feat for a head coach at any level.
-As she does every season, Nelson has again positioned herself and her team to vie for an unprecedented ninth-straight conference championship and a return trip to the NJCAA national tournament.
+Since arriving at San Jacinto College in 2002, Nelson’s teams have won nearly 76 percent of their matches, claimed eight regional titles, nine conference championships, and finished in the top 11 at the national tournament in eight seasons of the last nine season...
+No small feat for a head coach at any level.
+As she does every season, Nelson has again positioned herself and her team to vie for a ninth conference championship and a return trip to the NJCAA national tournament.

-San Jac finished fourth at the 2011 national tournament, with an overall record of 32-5.
+San Jac finished fourth at the national tournament in 2011, with an overall record of 32-5.
 Six players were named to the All-Region XIV team, and San Jac grabbed the newcomer (Marie Pierre-Bakima), co-setter (Kanoe Pupuhi), and player (Jazmine Green) of the year.
 Bakima and Green were also recognized by COBRA Magazine and named to the All-Southwest Region team.

 In 2008, San Jac made its fourth straight trip to the national tournament, finishing with a 33-3 overall record, including a perfect 10-0 in conference play.
 Five players, including all four sophomores and one freshman, signed to play with Division II schools.
 Setter Abbey Parker led the nation in assists per game for most of the season, and Zuzana Cizova finished fifth in kills per game.
-Nelson was named the Region XIV coach of the year, Cizova was the conference’s player of the year, and Parker earned setter of the year honors.
+Nelson was named the Region XIV coach of the year, Cizova was the conference’s player of the year, Parker earned setter of the year honors, and Julia Teixeria was selected as a member of the NJCAA national all-tournament team.
 In addition, five players were named to the all-conference team.

 In 2007, Nelson’s squad came together in a big way.
 Led by a class of sophomores (of which four went on to play at NCAA Division I or II institutions), San Jac finished the season with a record of 30-13, and made its third-consecutive trip to the national championship where they finished sixth.
 SJC blew through its Region XIV opponents, winning all 13 matches, dropping only two sets along the way.
 San Jac was ranked in the top 20 throughout much of the season, and finished sixth at the national tournament.
 Two players were named all-region, and Nelson was crowned the Region XIV District M Coach of the Year for the third consecutive year.